riplaboratory/Kanaloa/README.md

 # Kanaloa
-This is the official git for team Kanaloa
+This is the official git for team Kanaloa.

+Do not commit edits to the master branch UNTIL THEY HAVE BEEN FULLY VETTED IN HARDWARE!

 Directory naming convention: All directories must start with a capital letter.
 If the directory name has multiple words, capitalize the first letter of subsequent words.
 NO SPACES IN DIRECTORY NAMES.